federal-geospatial-platform/CDTK-Documentation/docs/source/submit.rst

 3.4.
 System messaging
 ---------------------

 When the package processing is done, the DDR sends an email with the outcome of the operations (success or failure).
-If you don't receive the email, make sure to withelist the address ddr.fgpservices-servicespgf.rdd@aws.nrcan-rncan.cloud.
+If you don't receive the email, make sure to withelist the address ddr.fgpservices-servicespgf.rdd@aws.nrcan-rncan.cloud (please don't write to that unsupervised mailbox).
 If you still don't receive an email, contact the support: :ref:`help`.